-If the cat does not eat and would like to work up an appetite with a homemade diet should be followed to the vet.
-The diet of the cat and the formulation of home renal diet should not leave room for improvisation.
-The homemade diet should in the same way that renal meet the power needs of the cat, relieve the clinical signs of kidney disease, reduce uremic poisoning, contain little sodium and phosphorus and maintain the acid-base balance.
+If the cat does not eat and would like to work up an appetite a homemade diet should be followed by the vet.
+The diet of the cat and the formulation of the home renal diet should not leave room for improvisation.
+The homemade diet should in the same way that renal meet the power needs of the cat, relieve the clinical signs of kidney disease, reduce uremic poisoning, contain little sodium and phosphorus, and maintain the acid-base balance.
 Our diet should be individualized based on clinical and laboratory data.

 My cat according to the Classification IRIS (International Renal Interest Society) was at one stage renal disease III – creatinine 251-440 micromol / L (2.9 – 5.0 mg / dl) then moderately impaired